withastro/astro/.changeset/metal-onions-hope.md

 'astro': patch
 ---

-Fixes a case where `astro:env` `getSecret` would not retrieve envirnonment variables properly in dev and build modes
+Fixes a case where `astro:env` `getSecret` would not retrieve environment variables properly in dev and build modes